ddols/A-Practical-Guide-to-Phylogenetic-Time-Calibration-in-R/README.md

 obtained and is beginner-friendly.

-Here, we will write a simple `R` script to perform a time-calibration analysis on a phylogenetic tree.
+Here, we will write a simple `R` script to perform a time-calibration analysis on a phylogenetic tree using the `chronos` function.
 The script will take a Newick tree file, re-root it using a specified outgroup, set multiple node age constraints based on known data (e.g., fossils, geological events), and generate an ultrametric timetree.